bwallace4/p3-python-command-line-project/README.md

 ## Getting Started
-You always want to fork and clone your repo. install libraries sqlalchemy and alembic, clicker also a database sqlite
+You always want to fork and clone your repo. install libraries sqlalchemy and alembic, clicker also a database sqlite python3 and pip

 ### Installation

 1. Clone the repository: `git clone https://github.com/bwallace4/p3-python-command-line-project.git`
 2. Navigate to the project directory: `cd p3-python-command-line-project`
 3. Install dependencies: `pipenv install`
-5. Run the project: `python cli.py`
+4. Run the project: `python cli.py`

 ## Usage